71-year-old Lyft driver in Arizona fatally shot on his 52nd wedding anniversary

 Breaking News Emails

-Harold Treadwell, 71, was fatally shot in the early hours of Sunday while in his car, Phoenix police said.
+Harold Treadwell was fatally shot in the early hours of Sunday while in his car, Phoenix police and his wife, Frances Treadwell, told NBC News.

-Authorities said in a statement to NBC News that Treadwell was the only person in the car at the time and they believe the bullet was fired from outside the vehicle.
+Authorities said in a statement that Treadwell was the only person in the car at the time and they believe the bullet was fired from outside the vehicle.

-According to a GoFundMe page created by a friend of the couple and which the fundraising platform verified to NBC News, the shooting occurred on their wedding anniversary.
+Frances Treadwell said the shooting occurred on their wedding anniversary.
+"I feel like I am living a horrible nightmare," she said.
+"I wish I could wake up and he would still be sitting here."

-"I feel like I am living a horrible, horrible nightmare and that any moment I will wake up,” Frances Treadwell wrote on the fundraising page.
+Frances and Harold Treadwell had been married for 52 years and been together since she graduated high school.
+"He was my best friend," she said.
+Together, the couple had two children, three grandchildren and two great-grandchildren.

 Police are investigating the killing and say they currently don’t have any suspects.

-In a statement to NBC News, Lyft said it is assisting law enforcement with the investigation.
+In a statement, Lyft said it is assisting law enforcement with the investigation.

 “We are deeply saddened and shocked by this loss," the ride-share company said.
 "Our sympathies go out to the loved ones of Harold Treadwell and all those impacted by this tragedy.”